-The Katmai Preserve and adjacent Park play host to some of the most remarkable landscapes in the world.
-Stepping out the front door of your cabin and turning your head, you will see, in turn, heavily forested mountains, vast expanses of tundra (Alaska’s underfoot Narnia), and everywhere, water.
+The Katmai Preserve and adjacent park play host to some of the most remarkable landscapes in the world.
+Stepping out the front door of your cabin and turning your head, you will see heavily forested mountains, vast expanses of tundra, and everywhere, water.

-There are active volcanoes, agate beaches, glacier mountain ranges, wild blueberry bogs…it is no wonder this area is considered one of Americas most precious and pristine natural resources.
-And the region’s watersheds, gin-clear and cold, pouring from ancient tarns, harbor some of the largest remaining salmon runs on the planet.
+There are active volcanoes, agate beaches, glacier mountain ranges, wild blueberry bogs…it is no wonder this area is considered one of America’s most precious and pristine natural resources.
+And the region’s watersheds, gin-clear and cold, pouring from ancient tarns, harbour some of the largest remaining salmon runs on the planet.

-Lurking amidst these millions of spawning sockeye salmon swims the target of most Big Ku Lodge guests, the huge rainbows of the Katmai/Iliamna basin.
-Averaging 2-6 pounds, with massive specimens over thirty inches landed every year, there is perhaps no better place on earth to target, catch, and release numbers of these magnificent fish.
+Lurking amidst these millions of spawning sockeye salmon swim the target of most Big Ku Lodge guests, the huge rainbows of the Katmai/Iliamna basin.
+Averaging two to six pounds, with massive specimens over 30 inches landed every year, there is perhaps no better place on earth to target, catch, and release these magnificent fish.
 There are both resident river trout, often dark and red-sided, and chrome-bright nomadic lake rainbows that make late season forays into the streams to forage.
-These rivers are largely scarce of trout food as we think of here in the Lower 48, but nature has provided them a bounty in the form of salmon eggs and decomposing salmon flesh.
+These rivers are largely scarce of trout food, but nature has provided them a bounty in the form of salmon eggs and decomposing salmon flesh.

-The time of plenty is short this far north, and the trout feed voraciously, often putting on several pounds in a short 3-month window of opportunity.
+The time of plenty is short this far north, and the trout feed voraciously, often putting on several pounds in a short three month window of opportunity.
 The implications for the angler are obvious!
-As well, some of the streams here are also home to brilliantly-colored sea-run Dolly Varden, and sail-finned Arctic grayling.
+Some of the streams here are also home to brilliantly-coloured sea-run dolly varden, and sail-finned Arctic grayling.

-Only a short boat ride from the lodge a shallow tundra lake full of big northern pike lays waiting.
-And for a few weeks in July, the home river is full of bright, jet-fueled fresh sockeyes, a lot of fun on a fly rod.
-And all are readily accessible via short boat rides from the lodge, eliminating the necessity of expensive float plane travel, keeping the trip cost to a fraction of the area’s luxurious fly out lodges; the perfect scenario for anglers looking for modest-yet-comfortable wilderness lodging and the regions best possible trophy trout opportunities.
+Only a short boat ride from the lodge a shallow tundra lake full of big northern pike lies waiting.
+And for a few weeks in July, the home river is full of bright, jet-fuelled fresh sockeyes, a lot of fun on a fly rod.
+All are readily accessible via short boat rides from the lodge, eliminating the need for expensive float plane travel, keeping the trip cost to a fraction of the area’s luxurious fly out lodges; the perfect scenario for anglers looking for modest-yet-comfortable wilderness lodging and the region’s best possible trophy trout opportunities.

 a trophy trout destination